White-tipped quetzal: Vocalisations

 Hilty and colleagues (1986) describe the voice as a loud kirra, or kirra, kip, and when excited kier, kip-kip-kip-a.

 Habitat

-The white-tipped quetzal can be found in Columbia, Venezuela and Guyana and the species is endemic to the northern South America.
-In Columbia and Venezuela they appear in upper tropical and subtropical zones.
+The white-tipped quetzal can be found in Colombia, Venezuela and Guyana and the species is endemic to the northern South America.
+In Colombia and Venezuela they appear in upper tropical and subtropical zones.
 The white-tipped quetzal occurs in a wide variety of habitats from subtropical to temperate forests, cloud forests, secondary growth, forest edges, moist ravines and coffee plantations.
 Like the golden-headed and crested quetzals, they are cloud forest birds.
 They are rarer in Guyana, however they have been seen inhabiting the most dense areas in the barrancas (deep ravines) of forests.

 Due to the lack of observations on the white-tipped quetzal, it is unknown why they favour these environments, however it is likely due to the temperate, humid conditions, the availability of berries and the ability to find small crevices in these areas to nest in.